 “This project, which serves the goal of eliminating all chemical weapons, is an important priority to Belgium.
 As the country where the first mass chemical gas attack took place during the First World War, we are highly mindful of the human consequences of the use of chemical weapons,” expressed H.E.
 Mr Christian Lepage.

 The OPCW Laboratory and Equipment Store are central to the effectiveness and integrity of the verification regime of the Chemical Weapons Convention, and they also contribute to the OPCW’s capacity building and international cooperation activities.
-However, the current facility is no longer fit-for-purpose due to ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.
+However, the current facility will soon no longer be fit-for-purpose due to ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.

 A new facility is required to meet the demands of OPCW Member States for increased verification and capacity-building activities, and for the OPCW to keep pace with developments in science and technology and new chemical weapons threats.
 The OPCW Technical Secretariat is developing a detailed project plan for the construction of the Centre for Chemistry and Technology, and a Trust Fund for voluntary contributions has been established to secure the required resources for the project.